Treating Cat & Dog Allergies in Carmel, IN

 - Food allergy trials

 Additionally, our veterinarians may recommend medicated shampoos and/or topical treatments to manage symptoms until treatment takes effect.

 Once we begin treatments, it will take some time for the symptoms to be controlled.
 Furthermore, depending on the condition, your pet may require regular medication.
-Call us at (317) 218-3142 or schedule an appointment online.
+Call us at (317) 218-3142 or make an appointment online.
 We’ll be happy to discuss all your pet’s options in detail during your appointment so we can establish the best treatment plan for both them and you!

 I was so happy to see Dr Ross Clayton again.
 He is just the best vet ever.
 This new practice is wonderful.
 He always knows what I am going to ask and explains things so well."